Diary for Monday, August 2, 1915:

 Gallipoli – Anzac bridgeheads: British 13th Division begins landing.

 East Africa: Germans raise Siege of Saisi until next day.
-General Tighe cables War Office with 20,000 estimate of German strength (in reality just 800 soldiers).
+General Tighe cables War Office with 20,000 estimates of German strength (in reality just 800 soldiers).

 Black Sea: Russians destroying so far 450 Turk sailing vessels.